psychmeta/psychmeta/README.md

 install.packages("psychmeta")
 ```

 Development versions of `psychmeta` from [GitHub](https://github.com/jadahlke/psychmeta) reflect updates made to the package between official CRAN releases.
-Using the [devtools](https://cran.r-project.org/package=devtools) package, the GitHub release can be installed with the following code:
+The GitHub release can be installed with the following code:
 ```r
 install.packages("devtools")
 devtools::install_github("psychmeta/psychmeta")